 To determine the value of a business, one first must define the meaning of value.
 It is often the most complicated and misunderstood.
 It is mostly subjective as to what is ‘value’ to one person which may be different from others.
-Although there are various definitions of value such as the fair value, investment value, and intrinsic value, the most commonly used definition that fits value is the fair market value.
+Although there are various definitions of value such as fair value, investment value, and intrinsic value, the most commonly used definition that fits value is the fair market value.

-Liquidation Value isan asset sold under a liquidation scenario such as bankruptcy.
+Liquidation Value is an asset sold under a liquidation scenario such as bankruptcy.
 Basically, the net amount that would be realized if the business is terminated and the assets are sole piecemeal.
 Values are typically figured higher in the latter instances.
-Asset-based lenders and banks tend to favor the liquidation value, because they view its company’s tangible assets to be the only valuable collateral to the loan.
+Asset-based lenders and banks tend to favor the liquidation value because they view its company’s tangible assets to be the only valuable collateral to the loan.
 But it is unpopular with most business owners because of the lack of consideration given to goodwill and other intangible assets.

 Intrinsic Value is a concept of value commonly used by an analyst in evaluating publicly held securities.
 It is used when an investor wants ‘true’ or ‘real’ value on the basis of an analysis of fundamentals without considering the prevailing price in the market.
-It is true economic worth of a share, business or property.
+It is the true economic worth of a share, business, or property.
 In other words, intrinsic value is an estimate of value based on the expected cash flow of the business and not of the investor.

 Value of Control is the value that one can get when controlling a business e.g. owning >50% shares.
-In simpler terms, value of control is the value of shares in a company when the number of shares owned is sufficient enough to take control of the company.
+In simpler terms, the value of the control is the value of shares in a company when the number of shares owned is sufficient enough to take control of the company.

 Perceived Value is normally is subjective and depends on the observer, his/her assumptions, and the business scenario.
 It could be related or not to the ‘true market price’ and only depends on the ability of the business to satisfy the needs of the entity involved.

 Fair market value involves a consideration of all relevant factors to determine value.
 It assumes an unbiased transaction between a willing buyer and seller performing a transaction, without any forceful demand to buy or sell.
-Basically, the buyer and seller are presumed to have knowledge of reasonable, relevant facts relating to the imagined transaction as of a specific valuation date.
-With respect to GAAP, fair value is often associated, and used interchangeably, with fair market value, and is employed by accountants as well as finance analysts in the preparation of financial statements.
+Basically, the buyer and seller are presumed to have knowledge of reasonable, relevant facts relating to the imagined transaction as of specific valuation date.
+With respect to GAAP, fair value is often associated, and used interchangeably, with fair market value, and is employed by accountants as well as financial analysts in the preparation of financial statements.